reeshub/pc-sprint/README.md

 As we can see, the speedup on all fronts is in the region of 50-55%, which is a massive improvement for around £6 worth of components.
 According to [MIPS](#mips), with the addition of the V20 and the overclock this machine is now twice as fast as a standard IBM PC.
 I haven't encountered any stability issues but my testing is ongoing and of course, if I come across them I will document them here.

 Finally, of course benchmarks are entirely artificial and don't necessarily reflect real world results.
 In my testing I have found that, without exception, every single game on this machine (and I have a fair few) is more playable with massively reduced slowdowns and stuttering.
 That's a hard thing to quantify, however, so with that in mind I am working on a series of comparison videos which should hopefully be available [on my YouTube channel](https://www.youtube.com/ctrlaltrees) soon.

+There is now [a general overview of my overclocked IBM 5150 on YouTube](https://youtu.be/Y7NNCWvt1nY) for anyone interested.

+### Everything Else

+Here I'll collect any other odd bits of info I can find on the PC-SPRINT.

+[pcspnt.txt](Everything%20Else/Documents/pcspnt.txt) - PC-SPRINT 1000 by Charles Robertson (1988-08-13).
+Information relating to the installation of the PC-SPRINT in the Tandy 1000A. \[[source](http://www.oldskool.org/guides/tvdog/documents.html)\]

 ## License